 While a mini tummy tuck is an ideal procedure for patients with bulging in the lower abdomen who wish to remove a moderate amount of skin, it is not the right body sculpting technique for every patient.
 If a patient has significant amounts of excess skin on their entire abdomen or wants to see improvement or tightening of the muscles above their belly button, they may be better treated by a full abdominoplasty.

-A mini tummy tuck is a procedure intended to treat a patient with specific needs; schedule your consultation with Dr. Brown’s La Jolla or Coronado office today to learn if you are a candidate for this tummy tuck technique.
+A mini tummy tuck is a procedure intended to treat a patient with specific needs; schedule your consultation with Dr. Brown’s La Jolla, Coronado, or Del Mar office today to learn if you are a candidate for this tummy tuck technique.

 Quick Mini Tummy Tuck Stats

 Return to Work: Few days to a week after the procedure